JohnWCartmell/Theory/SharedBibliography/README.txt

 To build the .bib file from the xml source file:
-    - open a DOS command shell
+    - open a terminal
     - cd to the parent folder (the folder "Theory")
-    - invoke commands\build.bibtex.bat
+    - invoke commands\build.bibtex.sh